 A key consideration common to both approaches was the exposure of skinks within each population to the pitfall trapping technique, specifically the size of the area around each trap that is effectively being sampled for skinks (MacKenzie & Bratt 2024).
-To inform the effective trapping area, average home range sizes for McCann's and tussock skinks ($\overline{x} = 20.6 \text{ m}^2$ as reported by Patterson 1985) were applied to the areas surrounding each trap, which allowed density estimates for each representative area of the landscape and for each modelling approach to be calculated.
+To inform the effective trapping area, average home range sizes for McCann's and tussock skinks ($\bar{x} = 20.6 \text{ m}^2$ as reported by Patterson 1985) were applied to the areas surrounding each trap, which allowed density estimates for each representative area of the landscape and for each modelling approach to be calculated.

-To determine the expected density of skinks within MP4 PCs that did not have specific sampling data (e.g., CN BF, NGWRS, etc.) an average skink density from CO6 Pit, GB2 Pit, and GBWRS16 (including upper and lower estimates) was calculated.
-The averaged skink density was extrapolated across the areal extents of each PC and the MP4 impact area in its entirety (~101.3 ha) to estimate affected lizard population sizes (Table 4.5).
+To determine the expected density of skinks within MP4 PCs that did not have specific sampling data (e.g., CN BF, NGWRS, CO5 etc.) an average skink density from CO6 Pit, GB2 Pit, and GBWRS18 (including upper and lower estimates) was calculated.
+The averaged skink density was extrapolated across the areal extents of suitable lizard habitat in each PC of the MP4 impact area (~90 ha) and Coronation 5 (7 ha) to estimate affected lizard population sizes (Table 4.5).

-16 Other sampling areas (e.g., BRWRS, MEEA, MurphysBuffer) were excluded as they did not occur inside the MP4 impact area and were not considered representative of the MP4 PCs.
+18 Other sampling areas (e.g., BRWRS, MEEA, MurphysBuffer) were excluded as they did not occur inside the MP4 impact area and were not considered representative of the MP4 PCs or Coronation 5.

 Figure 4.2.
 An example of random stratified sampling design for monitoring lizard populations at Coronation 6 Pit (CO6 Pit).
+Coronation 5 area is immediately west.
+NB the pine tress have now been felled and harvested.

 Monitoring area Number sites (pitfall traps)

-Back Road Waste Rock Stack 17 40
+Back Road Waste Rock Stack 19 40

 Coronation Pit 29

 Golden Bar Pit 36

 Golden Bar WRS 40

 MEEA 40

 MEEA buffer 39

 Total 224